Pur3-MAlice/seasonality/README.md

 * Tell the user if they have made any errors whilst using the website and prompt them as such.
 * Give user a lot of control with creation of content.
 Whilst Admin approves and can remove content that goes against guidelines to promote the community spirit.

-How Will This Be Achieved:
 To achieve the above, the site will:
 * Create environment that focuses on sharing own ideas, thoughts whilst also ensuring community guidelines are stuck to.
 * User submission and editing of their own recipe submissions, their own favourite lists and own ratings.
 * Author ability to delete and edit their own recipes whenever they would like.
-Delete function has fail safes incase of mis-type.
+Delete function has fail safes incase of mistypes.
 * User validation via error messages.

 ## **Epics User Stories Tasks**
 I took the site aims from the above and turned them into Epics, User Stories and then Tasks.
 Find below a break down of the three Epics and their User Stories/Tasks.

 **Epic 1: Recipe Management**
 User Stories:
 * As a **Site User**, I can submit my own recipes to the admin so that approved recipes can be added to the site.
 * As a **Site User**, I can change my ratings and saved recipes so that I can reflect how my preferences may change.